- Religion and Philosophy

 Every day is a day is a day of creation; it exists in every moment, Within each breath lies the good and the light, the spirit of creation.
 And inside every heartbeat lies the joy and the gladness of creation.
 God is forever.
 God is now.

-There are many different ideas concerning the purpose of all this creation, but what may be a little clearer is humanity's role in it.
+There are many different ideas concerning the purpose of all this creation, and humanity's role in it.
+But when we trust in the light and the truth, our place in this ongoing creation story may become a little clearer.
+So what should we do?
 For starters, we can rejoice, bringing all that good stuff, God's spirit and light, into the present, into our everyday worlds, for it is God's spirit and light that we are made of; we are full of it, so to speak.
-The idea is to let it out, to let it flow.
+The idea is to receive it, to let it in and then to let it out, letting it flow.

 The Universal Translator